Radiation Oncology Exposure and Mentorship for Underrepresented Minority Medical Students

 - Supporting radiation oncologists in local outreach to student groups, for instance by sharing teaching materials.

 - Providing mentorship and research opportunities to students interested in learning more about radiation oncology.

 - Promoting development of radiation oncology department diversity, equity and inclusion committees to help support students locally.

-Dr. Mattes’ collaborators on the project include nationally recognized experts on developing underrepresented physicians, Maria Soto-Greene, MD, MS-HPeD, and Curtiland Deville, MD.
+Dr. Mattes’ collaborators on the project include nationally recognized experts on developing underrepresented physicians, Curtiland Deville, MD, and Charles R. Thomas, Jr., MD, FASTRO.
 Together they are committed to creating a foundation for an enduring and wide-reaching educational structure to improve diversity in the radiation oncology workforce.